AI For Basement Flood Calls

 The caller is watching water spread

-Standing water, wet carpet, wall seepage, pump failure, burst pipe discharge, or a sewage concern creates urgency before the caller cares about a long explanation.
+Standing water, wet carpet, wall seepage, pump failure, burst pipe discharge, sewer odor, or storm water creates urgency before the caller cares about a long explanation.

 Storm and freeze windows compress patience